worldpeaceenginelabs/DAuth/README.md

 - npm run build (edge-ready, vanillaJS, compressed)

 # Sequence
-At sign-up you generate a new QR-code from your name and a passphrase.<br>
+1. At sign-up you generate a new QR-code from your name and a passphrase.<br>
 The QR-code is generated from the combination of both.<br><br>

+2. The QR-code is for the period of the session connected with the user events/actions.

-The first time you create a profile or post, this QR-code will be connected with your new profile or post<br>
+3. The first time you create a profile or post, this QR-code will be connected with your new profile or post<br>
 ```profile-creator: qrcode123 or post-creator: qrcode123``` (Pseudocode)<br><br>

 This way, the profile or post "knows" who you are (which gives permission for edit/delete for instance)